threefoldfoundation/www_threefold_io/content/newsroom/june_community_calls/Index.md

 <br/>

-Find all the details here (https://forum.threefold.io/t/community-call-schedule-for-june-2024/4361).
+Find all the details [here](https://forum.threefold.io/t/community-call-schedule-for-june-2024/4361).
 Hope to see you there!